-Fig.~\ref{fig:Range_MSE_static} and Fig.~\ref{fig:Range_MSE_dynamic} present the range estimation MSEs of the proposed biased FFT-based sensing method using the static and dynamic channel CSIs, respectively.
-From Fig.~\ref{fig:Range_MSE_static}, we can see that the range estimation MSE of the proposed biased FFT-based sensing method is significantly lower than those of the FFT-based sensing method using the enhanced CSI estimation.
+Fig.~\ref{fig:Range_MSE_static} and Fig.~\ref{fig:Range_MSE_dynamic} present the range estimation MSEs of the proposed biased FFT-based sensing method based on the static and dynamic channel CSIs, respectively.
+From Fig.~\ref{fig:Range_MSE_static}, we can see that the range estimation MSE of the proposed biased FFT-based sensing method is significantly lower than those of the FFT-based sensing method.
 This is because the average of the biased sensing results is the weighted sum that is closer to the true value as proved in \textbf{Appendix \ref{appendix:proof}}, while the MSE of the conventional FFT-based sensing method is restricted by the resolution, i.e., the grid interval of the range spectrum.
 Moreover, it is shown that the range estimation MSE of the biased FFT-based sensing method decreases with the increase of $N_r$ given the same SNR.
-This is because as $N_r$ increases, the biases terms become denser, and the approaching term in \eqref{equ:r_est_bias} is more accurate.
+This is because as $N_r$ increases, the bias terms become denser, and the latter term in \eqref{equ:r_est_bias} is thereby more accurate.
 By comparing Fig.~\ref{fig:Range_MSE_static} with Fig.~\ref{fig:Range_MSE_dynamic}, we can see that the range estimation MSE of the biased FFT-based sensing method applied to the static channel CSI is lower than that applied to the dynamic channel CSI.
-This is because the CSI estimation NMSE of the dynamic channel is slightly larger than that of the static CSI as shown in Fig.~\ref{fig:NMSE_compare}, which leads to a larger error for range sensing based on the dynamic CSI estimation.
-When $N_r =$ 200, the range estimation MSE of the biased FFT-based sensing method is approximate to that of the high-complexity MUSIC-based sensing method in the low SNR regime both for the static and dynamic channel CSIs. { The gap between the range estimation MSEs of biased FFT-based and the MUSIC-based sensing methods is enlarged with the increase of SNR in the high SNR regime.
-This is because the sensing MSE for each bias term of the biased FFT-based sensing method is relatively larger than those for the noise-subspace vectors of the MUSIC-based method.}
+This is because the CSI estimation NMSE for the dynamic channel is slightly larger than that of the static CSI, as shown in Fig.~\ref{fig:NMSE_compare}, which leads to a larger error for range sensing based on the dynamic CSI estimation.
+When $N_r =$ 200, the range estimation MSE of the biased FFT-based sensing method is approximate to that of the high-complexity MUSIC-based sensing method in the low SNR regime both for the static and dynamic channel CSIs.
+The gap between the range estimation MSEs of the biased FFT-based and MUSIC-based sensing methods is enlarged with the increase of SNR in the high SNR regime.
+This is because the sensing MSE for each bias term in the biased FFT-based sensing method is relatively larger than those for the noise-subspace vectors in the MUSIC-based method.